 War of the Wizards is a collaborative storytelling game with elements of RPGs and escape rooms.
 Basically, a group of wizards have been at war since ages past; you and your colleagues become the wizards’ minions, gathering resources and magic items to bring the war to a peaceful end.

-The game is 90 minutes and conducted over Zoom.
-Throughout the activity, you and your colleagues will join breakout rooms to develop your strategy and stories and then return to the main room to take action, spin the “Chaos Wheel” and work through the results.
-War of the Wizards is a powerful game that promotes creativity, collaboration and problem solving.
+The game is 90 minutes and played on Zoom with coworkers.
+Throughout the game, you and your colleagues will develop your stories, take actions, spin the “Chaos Wheel” and work through the results.
+War of the Wizards is a fun Zoom game that promotes creativity, collaboration and problem solving.

 Learn more about War of the Wizards.